r-spatial/RQGIS/README.md

 -   Qt4
 -   saga

-These programms should appear as folder names in `../OSGeo4W64/apps`.
+After the installation of OSGeo4W these programs should be found in `../OSGeo4W64/apps`.
 Soon, we will also provide you with a detailed OSGeo4W installation manual.

 You can install the latest RQGIS development version from Github with